SierraSoftworks/blog/src/posts/2021-03-30-building-dashboards.md

 ::: warning
 Remember that about 5% of the population has some degree of colour vision deficiency and, given various systemic issues in our industry, that figure rises to about 8% within computer engineering professions.
-That means you, statistically, have a coworker or friend who you should consider (and consult) when choosing colour palettes.
+That means you, statistically, have a co-worker or friend who you should consider (and consult) when choosing colour palettes.

 **Some modern web browsers include colour vision deficiency emulation modes in their developer